vanus-labs/docs/content/how-to/manage-subscription/transformer.md

 ## Define

-The param define is used to define variables.
+The param `define` is used to define variables.
 Use JSON path to reference items in the CloudEvent and store those values in variables.
-The following is an example Vanus Amazon Billing Source event.
+The following is an example event.

 ```json
 {